dortania/Getting-Started-With-ACPI/README.md

   * Used for rerouting OSI calls to this SSDT, mainly used for tricking our hardware into thinking its booting Windows so we get better trackpad support.
 This is a very hacky solution known for breaking Windows boot, use the GPIO SSDT instead.
 Usage of XOSI will not be covered in this guide
 * IRQ SSDT and ACPI patches
   * Needed for fixing IRQ conflicts within the DSDT, for laptops mainly.
 SSDTTime exclusive
+  * Note Skylake and newer systems rarely have IRQ conflicts, this is mainly prevalent on Broadwell and older

 ## What SSDTs do each platform need